amd/InfinityHub-CI/gromacs-docker/README.md

 - Git
 - Docker

-### Inputs:
+### Inputs
-There are four possible arguments into the Docker build command:
+Possible arguments for the Docker build command

 - #### IMAGE
     Default: rocm/dev-ubuntu-20.04:5.3-complete
-    NOTE: The -complete version has all the components required for building and installation.
+    *NOTE:* The -complete version has all the components required for building and installation.
     If you want to use a different version of ROCm or Ubuntu you can find the containers on Docker Hub:
     - [ROCm Ubuntu 22.04](https://hub.docker.com/r/rocm/dev-ubuntu-22.04)
     - [ROCm Ubuntu 20.04](https://hub.docker.com/r/rocm/dev-ubuntu-20.04)